gaphor/presentations/state-of-python-in-gnome-2025/presentation.md

 * Unfortunate fallout: apps not able to upgrade due to dependency on gobject-introspection

 ::: notes
-This is kind of the elephant in the room.
+Arjan: This is kind of the elephant in the room.
 With PyGObject 3.52 we moved from gobject-introspection to girepository as the underlaying library for introspection bindings.

 Although girepository had a positive effect on the code, it turned out that a number of applications,